RareMojo/YoBot-Discord/README.md

 We're dedicated to creating a bot that's easy to customize and use, both for programmers and regular users.

-I hope the information I shared about YoBot gave you a good understanding of how it works.

 If you have any questions, suggestions, or need more information, feel free to get in touch.

-Your input is valuable and helps us improve YoBot.

 Thanks again for your time and happy coding!